kyileiaye2021/Iris_Flower_Species_Classification-K_Nearest-Neighbor_Algorithm/readme.md

 # Predicting Species of Iris Flower with K Nearest Neighbor Algorithm

-## K Nearest Neighbor Algorithm (can be used for classifying objects and regression) But, in this project, it is used for classification.
+## K Nearest Neighbor Algorithm can be used for classifying objects and regression.
+But, in this project, it is used for classification.

 ### Concepts of K Nearest Neighbor in classification tasks
 1. Set the value of k (num of neighbors)